colene/express-add-ons-docs/src/pages/api/classes/ExpressRootNode.md

 # Class: ExpressRootNode

 An ExpressRootNode represents the artwork object in the scenegraph.
-This class is the High Level API wrapper around the low-level APIs for interacting with the artwork in ECS.

 ## Hierarchy